wntrblm/Hydrogen/user_guide/docs/surface-mount-build.md

+---
+title: Surface mount build guide
+---

-# Hydrogen Surface Mount Build Guide
+# Hydrogen surface mount build guide

 Welcome to the **surface mount kit** build guide for Hydrogen.
 We hope you have a great time putting this module together and a wonderful time using it.